 Close your pitch by thanking them for their time and consideration.

-As a Facebook Message or as a DM on Twitter
+As a Facebook Message or as a DM Music Blogs on Twitter or Instagram

 Briefly state your reason for reaching out, describe your sound/important facts, and include a link to your SoundCloud (and maybe your website).

-TIP: Direct messaging a writer or music blog on Twitter can be a really effective way of following up on an email that you never got a response to, even after following up via email several times.
+Direct messaging a writer or music blog on socials can be a really effective way of following up on an email that you never got a response to, even after following up via email several times.